Nemrut (volcano): Volcanic activity

 There is evidence that the nature of volcanism in the region may change due to the shift of stress at the boundary of the Arabian and Eurasian plates.
 The direction of pressure coming from the Arabian plate is gradually turning from south–north to the west–east, with a linear shift of 7.8–9 mm per year.
-Fumarolic activity and the presence of many hot springs are observed at the bottom of the caldera.
+Fumarolic activity and many hot springs are observed at the bottom of the caldera.

 Structure

 The volcano has an elliptical shape and covers 486 km2.
 Its center contains 377.5 km3 of volcanic material, mainly 0.23–1.18 million years old lava.
 Nemrut has a distinct caldera with an area of 46.7 km2 and a volume of 32.9 km3; the maximum height of the edge of the caldera is 2935 m above sea level (Sivritepe, on the northern edge of the caldera).
 The average height of the walls of the caldera, measuring from its bottom, is 600 m.
 The lowest point of the caldera coincides with the deepest point of Lake Nemrut (2071 m above sea level).
 There are three lakes at the bottom of the caldera: the larger Lake Nemrut and two smaller ones, Ilı and the so-called "Seasonal Lake".